wangyu-/udp2raw/README.md

 ### Q: What is the advantage of using udp2raw FakeTCP mode,why not use a TCP-based VPN(such as OpenVPN TCP mode)?
 Answer: **TCP doesnt allow real-time/out-of-order delivery**. **If you use OpenVPN TCP mode to turn UDP traffic into TCP,there will be latency issue**:the loss of a single packet blocks all following packet until re-transmission is done.
 This will cause unacceptable delay for gaming and voice chatting.

 **TCP also has re-transmission and congestion control which cant be disabled.** UDP programs usualy want to control packet sending rate by themselves.
-If you use OpenVPN TCP mode this cant be done because of the congestion control of underlaying TCP protocol.
-Further more,with the re-transmission of underlaying TCP,**if you send too many udp packets via an OpenVPN TCP connection,the connection will become completely unusable for a while**(It will eventually recover as most of the re-transmission is done,but it wont be very soon).
+If you use OpenVPN TCP mode this cant be done because of the congestion control of underlying TCP protocol.
+Further more,with the re-transmission of underlying TCP,**if you send too many udp packets via an OpenVPN TCP connection,the connection will become completely unusable for a while**(It will eventually recover as most of the re-transmission is done,but it wont be very soon).

 Those issues exist for almost all TCP-based VPNs.